St. Philip Neri

 A Champion of the Poor

 In 1535, Philip began studying theology and philosophy at the Sapienza and at St. Augustine’s monastery.
 Although he was considered a “promising scholar,” after three years of studies, Philip gave up any thought of ordination.
-Instead, Philip started to work among the poor and the sick of Rome.
-In 1548, with the help of his confessor, Father Persiano Rossa, Philip founded a confraternity for poor laymen to meet for spiritual exercises and service of the poor, the Confraternity of the Most Holy Trinity or the Oratory.
+Instead, Philip started to work among the poor and sick in Rome.
+In 1548, with the help of his confessor, Father Persiano Rossa, Philip founded a confraternity for poor laymen to meet for spiritual exercises and service of the poor, the Confraternity of the Most Holy Trinity, or the Oratory.

-Philip had already accomplished so much, but his confessor Father Persiano Rossa was determined that his work would be more effective as a priest.
+Philip had already accomplished so much, but his confessor, Father Persiano Rossa, was determined that his work would be more effective as a priest.
 This led him to decide to become a priest.
 On May 23, 1551, Philip was ordained to the priesthood.
 He talked about his ministry whenever he met someone new and urged people to join him.
-From there, Philip went to live with Father Rossa and other priests at San Girolamo and carried on his mission, but mostly through the confessional.
+From there, Philip went to live with Father Rossa and other priests at San Girolamo and carried on his mission, mostly through the confessional.

 Some people call Philip Neri the “saint maker”.
 This was because so many men came to Philip seeking advice and direction for living their faith.
-These men later became saints .
+These men later became saints.
 Some of these men were St. Ignatius of Loyola, St. Francis de Sales, St. Charles Borromeo, and St. Francis Xavier.
-It is said that even popes and bishops came to the Oratory to seek Philip’s advice.
+It is said that even popes and bishops came to the oratory to seek Philip’s advice.

 When he was already old, after spending a day hearing confessions and receiving visitors, Philip Neri suffered a hemorrhage and died on the feast of Corpus Christi in 1595.
-Philip Neri was beatified by Pope Paul V on May 11, 1615 and canonized by Pope Gregory XV on March 12, 1622.
+Philip Neri was beatified by Pope Paul V on May 11, 1615, and canonized by Pope Gregory XV on March 12, 1622.
 His feast day is celebrated on May 26.

 5 Interesting Facts About St. Philip Neri